rjschie/ListsApp/README.txt

           README - for me
 =====================================

+	Update the footer to have jquery loaded from Google
+		- Leave it as-is while testing to keep it totally local

 	Break our code!
 Test the crap out of it!
 		- database errors
 		- user input bad
+			- hacking
+			- tags
 		- No javascript?
 		- Go to locations you're not supposed to (e.g. lists/add or lists/delete)